brechtbilliet/brechtbilliet.github.io/_posts/2016-8-24-Modals-in-angular2.md

 ```

 But wait?
-What if we want to destroy it outside of the component, you said you needed control right?
+What if we want to destroy it outside of the component, you said you needed control over de lifetime of the component right?

 That's why the create function returns an observable that contains the componentRef, which has a destroy function.